Roger Skraba: Early life, education and career

-Born in Ely, Minnesota, Skraba graduated from Ely Memorial High School and attended North Dakota State University, getting his bachelor's degree in construction management.
+Born in Ely, Minnesota, Skraba graduated from Ely Memorial High School and from North Dakota State University with a bachelor's degree in construction management.
 Skraba served in the United States Army for nine years, attaining the rank of Sergeant.

-He served on the St. Louis County Board of Adjustment and Planning Commission.
-Skraba was a member of the Ely City Council and became mayor of Ely in 2021 until his election to the Minnesota House of Representatives in 2023.
-His listed occupation when elected was business owner.
+Skraba served on the St. Louis County Board of Adjustment and Planning Commission.
+He was a member of the Ely City Council and was elected mayor of Ely four times, most recently in 2021.